MicrosoftDocs/azure-reference-other/studio-module-reference/machine-learning-module-descriptions.md

 ---
 title: "Machine Learning module descriptions | Microsoft Docs"
 description: An overview of all the modules included in Azure Machine Learning Studio (classic), which is an interactive, visual workspace to easily build and test predictive models.
-titleSuffix: "Azure Machine Learning Studio (classic)" ms.date: 05/06/2019 ms.service: "machine-learning" ms.subservice: "studio"
+titleSuffix: ML Studio (classic) Azure ms.date: 05/06/2019 ms.service: "machine-learning"
+ms.subservice: "studio"